fairdataihub/SODA-for-SPARC-Docs/versioned_docs/version-5.2.0/manage-dataset/connect-your-pennsieve-account-with-soda.md

 ---
 sidebar_position: 1
+title: Connect your Pennsieve account with SODA
 ---

-# Connect your Pennsieve account with SODA

 ## Background